WALLAROO 19

 Torres Strait Islander Flag

 The Australian National Flag was first flown on the 3rd September 1901.
 In July 1995, the Australian Government (under Prime Minister Paul Keating) recognised the additional two flags officially.
 Since this time, three flags represent our nation.
 This progress indicates the level of recognition and importance of Indigenous Australians and Torres Strait Islander people in Australia and our rich history.
 The Australian National Flag has the British Union Jack in the upper left corner, a white Commonwealth star sits underneath.
 The Southern Cross depiction is seen on the right hand side of this flag, known as “the fly”.
-The Australian Aboriginal Flag is represented with a black coloured top portion, this symbolises our people, the red coloured lower portion of the flag represents the earth and the ceremonial significance of ochre and this colour, with a central yellow sun.
-The Torres Strait Islander Flag represents the land and the sea (with the colours green and blue), the black lines represent our people.
+The Australian Aboriginal Flag is represented with a black coloured top portion, this symbolises our indigenous people, the red coloured lower portion of the flag represents the earth and the ceremonial significance of ochre and this colour, with a central yellow sun.
+The Torres Strait Islander Flag represents the land and the sea (with the colours green and blue), the black lines represents this group of people.
 The headdress, a dhari also symbolises our people.
 The star represents the five major island groups and the seafaring culture of Australia.
 The white colour used on this flag represents peace.

 ABOUT THE BOOK